 As a volunteer-driven organization, our many committees help guide the HBA's events and activities throughout the year.
 Consider joining one — or more — if you want to build strong, long-lasting relationships and make a difference to your fellow HBA members, while sharpening your leadership skills.

 As the HBA's political committee, the Metro Housing Coalition is led by a board of directors, which is comprised of 20 HBA builder and associate members.
 The Metro Housing Coalition educates local and state government officials about HBA issues through the election process, individual meetings, workshops and events.
 If you want to be active in the local political process, the Metro Housing Coalition is a great organization if you want to be active in the local political process.
-Director: Chérie Talbert, 303-551-6734.
+Executive Director: Chérie Talbert, 303-551-6734.

 Key to the HBA's mission is defending the homebuilding industry against harmful regulatory and legislative issues that can threaten the Denver metro homebuilding industry and the homebuying public.
 As such, the Government Affairs Committee creates and implements HBA policy on regulatory and legislative issues that can affect members' businesses.
 Builders, developers, planners, architects, engineers and attorneys will find it interesting and rewarding to participate on this committee.